 This is the BEST pineapple upside down cake from scratch.
 This easy cake is so deliciously moist and features a gooey brown sugar topping.

-It ended up being the most peaceful and relaxing getaway -- we soaked in the incredible views, did a whole lot of nothing but also enjoyed some spa time (me) and golf (Matt) and, of course, had some really amazing food.
+It ended up being the most peaceful and relaxing getaway -- we soaked in the incredible views, did a whole lot of nothing and, of course, had some really amazing food.